morse-simulator/morse/doc/morse/dev/testing.rst

   MorseTestRunner().run(tests)

-It is convenient to add at the end of a test-case the following lines:
+It is convenient to add the following lines at the end of a test-case:

 .. code-block:: python